Spin-charge separation in a 1D Fermi gas with tunable interactions: Supplementary Text

 \subsection{Controlling the number profile}

-The details of the number profile determine the ensemble dynamic structure factor (DSF), and thus the peak frequency of the measured Bragg spectrum.
-We measure the number profile in the 2D lattice using \textit{in situ} PPCI, and performing the inverse Abel transform, which exploits the cylindrical symmetry of the array to obtain 3D densities.
+The details of the number profile determine the ensemble dynamic structure factor (DSF), and thus the peak frequency and width of the measured Bragg spectrum.
+We measure the number profile in the 2D lattice by first using \textit{in situ} PPCI, followed by the inverse Abel transform, which exploits the cylindrical symmetry of the array to obtain 3D densities.
 The measured number profile is an input into our calculations of the DSF and the expected Bragg spectrum.
-We ensure that the measured number profiles for all interaction strengths give a peak frequency of $10.0\pm0.15$ kHz in the calculated non-interacting Bragg spectrum.
+We ensure that the measured number profiles for all interaction strengths give a peak frequency of $10.0\pm0.15$ kHz for the calculated non-interacting Bragg spectrum.
 Thus, any shift in the peak frequency of the measured Bragg spectrum is due to the effect of interactions in 1D rather than systematic variation of the number profile.
+We tune the intensity of the compensation beams during the 3D lattice stage so that the anti-trapping potential of approximately $4\,E_r$ along each lattice axis for the non-interacting case reduces the density at the center of the lattice by the desired amount.
+Progressively less anti-trapping light is needed for stronger repulsive interactions to achieve an equivalent number profile.
+Figure S3 shows a number profile for a non-interacting gas and for $a$ = 500 $a_0$; the former required 4 $E_r$, while the latter 2.2 $E_r$, of compensation light.
+The compensation method is seen to be very effective.

-In order to adjust the number profile, we tune the intensity of the compensation beams during the 3D lattice stage.
-We apply an anti-trapping potential of approximately $4\,E_r$ along each lattice axis for the non-interacting case in order to reduce the density at the center of the lattice.
-We use progressively less anti-trapping light for stronger repulsive interactions to achieve an equivalent number profile.
+\textbf{Fig. S3.
+Number profile compensation.} Two representative number profiles showing the result of compensation with blue-detuned beams.
+The red data points show the number of atoms per tube for $a$ =0, compensated by 4 $E_r$ of green light per beam, while the blue points correspond to $a$ = 500 $a_0$, compensated by 2 $E_r$ per beam.